 The opening segment of the adventure takes place in the bucolic town of Miners' Refuge that lies on the edge of the foothills leading into the Stoneheart Mountains.
-If the PCs traveled here from a distant locale, the GM may use several encounters from the Appendix or those that appear in Part II of this adventure to challenge the PCs.
-During this portion of the story, the PCs are free to roam through the normally sleepy community, which is now abuzz over the presumed loss of so many of its citizens at the hands of hobgoblin raiders in the surrounding foothills.
+If the characters traveled here from a distant locale, the Referee may use several encounters that appear in Part II of this adventure to challenge the characters.
+During this portion of the story, the characters are free to roam through the normally sleepy community, which is now abuzz over the presumed loss of so many of its citizens at the hands of hobgoblin raiders in the surrounding foothills.
 Many blame the pilgrimage's leader, Bagrus Farmud, for the tragedy, though small segments of the population still believe in the charlatan's supposed religious beliefs.
-As they explore the town, several interested parties approach the PCs and beseech them to locate their missing friends, relatives or lost goods.
+As they explore the town, several interested parties approach the characters and beseech them to locate their missing friends, relatives or lost goods.
 Rumors also swirl throughout town about the magnificent riches that reside inside the fallen Dwarven stronghold of Mithral Mountain.
-The PCs may also partake in several brief excursions in the vicinity of the town, most notably delving into Burd the Stout's Mine or exploring the tomb of Gurdkin Feycleaver.
-These locations are detailed in the preceding Chapter 10: Adventure Prologue.